pivotal-cf/docs-elk-stayupio/index.html.md

 To install ELK for Pivotal Cloud Foundry&reg;, follow the procedure for installing Pivotal Ops Manager tiles:

-1. Download the product file from [Pivotal Network](https://network.pivotal.io/).
+0. Download the product file from [Pivotal Network](https://network.pivotal.io/).
-1. Upload the product file to your Ops Manager installation.
+0. Upload the product file to your Ops Manager installation.
-1. Click **Add** next to the uploaded product description in the Available Products view to add this product to your staging area.
+0. Click **Add** next to the uploaded product description in the Available Products view to add this product to your staging area.
-1. Click the newly added tile to review any configurable options.
-1. Click **Apply Changes** to install the service.
+0. PCF 1.5:  Elastic Runtime 1.5.x must have the binary buildpack installed -  [download](https://network.pivotal.io/products/buildpacks#/releases/349)

+        cf create-buildpack binary_buildpack binary_buildpack-cached-v1.0.1.zip 8

+0. Add `ELK-for-PCF` Tile version `1.0.0.rc1`.
+Configure Availability zone.
+0. Apply changes to install `ELK-for-PCF`
+0. Browse to `https://logs.<your-pcf-system-domain>`.
+Login using a valid CF user (eg, the same credentials you would use to authenticate with the `cf` CLI client.

 ## Application Logs